redbluewater/UntargCode/README.md

 [Chetnik et al. 2020](https://link.springer.com/article/10.1007/s11306-020-01738-3) published MetaClean for a less biased and much faster method to clean up peaks.
 Use the MetaClean.R script to train the classifier and then apply to the full dataset.
 Before you create the global classifier, you need to create a pdf of EIC's (I classified 2000 for development and 1000 for testing the resulting classifier) as GOOD or BAD peaks.
 See Chetnik et al. for helpful examples to classify your peaks.
 After training the classifier then apply to the full dataset.

+## Some other notes from Erin McParland's version of the README file.
+*A big thank you to Krista Longnecker (WHOI) who laid the groundwork for this code and Elzbieta Lauzikaite (Imperial College London) who setup [a similar framework for pbs](https://github.com/lauzikaite/Imperial-HPC-R) that I built off*